• Europe

 How Much Does SWIFT Cost?

-SWIFT is a cooperative society that is owned by members.
-These members are categorized into classes based on the share of ownership.
-All members pay a one-time fee plus annual charges which vary by member classes.
+SWIFT is a cooperative society that is owned by SWIFT members.
+These members are categorized into classes based on their share of ownership.
+All members pay a one-time fee plus annual charges, which vary by member class.

-In addition, the messaging system makes money by charging users on message type and length.
+In addition, the messaging system makes money by charging users for message type and length.
 These charges will vary based on the bank’s usage volume.
 This explains why you pay different fees for international payments from one bank to the next.
-Another reason is the bank’s commercial policy on an international funds transfer.
+Another reason is the bank’s commercial policy on international funds transfers.

 SWIFT also charges for extra services like business intelligence, professional apps, global payments innovations, and compliance.